 More aircraft carriers would follow and were the key to the United States Navy victory in the Pacific Ocean, bringing World War II to a close.

-Ninety-seven years after USS Langley was commissioned, the aircraft carrier is the center of the American fleet.
+One hundred years after USS Langley was commissioned, the aircraft carrier is the center of the American fleet.
 The Nimitz-class carriers are the most powerful warships ever built.

-17 October 1922: Lieutenant Commander Virgil Childers (“Squash”) Griffin, Jr., United States Navy, made the first takeoff from an aircraft carrier of the U. S. Navy when he flew a Chance Vought Corporation VE-7 fighter from the deck of USS Langley (CV-1) while the ship was anchored in the York River along the west side of Chesapeake Bay, Maryland.
+17 October 1922: Lieutenant Commander Virgil Childers (“Squash”) Griffin, Jr., United States Navy, made the first takeoff from an aircraft carrier of the U. S. Navy when he flew a Chance Vought Corporation VE-7 fighter from the deck of USS Langley (CV-1) while the ship was anchored in the York River along the west side of Chesapeake Bay, Virginia.

 USS Langley was the United States Navy’s first aircraft carrier.
 The ship was named in honor of an American scientist, Samuel Pierpont Langley.
 It was a former collier, USS Jupiter (AC-3), which had been converted at the Norfolk Navy Yard, 1921–1922.
 As an aircraft carrier, Langley had a complement of 468 men, including the air wing.
 The ship was 542 feet, 2.5 inches (165.27 meters) in length, overall, with a beam of 65 feet, 6 inches (19.96 meters) and draft of 22 feet, 1 inch (6.73 meters).
 The aircraft carrier had a full load displacement of 15,150 long tons (15,393 Metric tons).